Separable extensions in tensor-triangular geometry and generalized Quillen stratification: Introduction

 \begin{Thm*}[Quillen Stratification~\cite{Quillen71}] Let $G$ be a finite group and $\kk$ be a field of positive characteristic~$p$ dividing the order of~$G$.
 Let $\cV_G:=\Proj(\rmH^\sbull(G,\kk))$ be the \emph{projective support variety} of~$G$.
 Then there is a canonical homeomorphism

 where $\Or(G,\Abelem)$ is the full subcategory of the orbit category of~$G$ on the elementary abelian $p$-subgroups of~$G$ (see Definition~\ref{def:Or(G)} if necessary). \end{Thm*}

-It is not obvious to the naked eye how those two results are connected.
-As a teaser, let us observe the tip of the iceberg\,: The Going-Up Theorem forces the rings $A$ and~$R$ to have the same Krull dimension and that Quillen Stratification forces the Krull dimension of~$\cV_G$ to be the maximum of the Krull dimensions of the~$\cV_H$, \ie the $p$-rank of~$G$ minus one.
-The latter was a major achievement of~\cite{Quillen71}.
+It is not obvious to the naked eye why the above two results should be related.
+Let us observe the tip of the iceberg\,: The Going-Up Theorem forces the rings $A$ and~$R$ to have the same Krull dimension; similarly Quillen Stratification forces the Krull dimension of~$\cV_G$ to be the maximum of the dimensions of the~$\cV_H$, \ie the $p$-rank of~$G$ minus one -- an important application of~\cite{Quillen71}.

-Here, we prove a tt-analogue of Going-Up and show that it specializes to Quillen Stratification when suitably applied to modular representation theory.
-This result illustrates the deep connection between the two subjects.
-We then extend Quillen Stratification to any tt-category (\footnote{Throughout this work, ``tt'' is short for ``tensor-triangulated", or ``tensor-triangular".}) receiving the derived category of~$G$.
+Here, we prove an analogue of Going-Up in tt-geometry and show that it specializes to Quillen Stratification when applied to modular representation theory.
+This result illustrates the connections between the two subjects and the depth of tt-geometry.
+To go beyond unification and connection, we also prove some new results, namely we extend Quillen Stratification to any tensor-triangulated category receiving the derived category of~$G$.